-A healthy skin barrier appears even, toned and smooth.
+A healthy skin barrier appears even, toned, and smooth.
 The skin is well-hydrated, moisturized, and flexible.
 When healthy, it is resilient against most external threats; but when compromised, it is unable to perform at its optimal level and becomes susceptible to damage.
 An unhealthy skin barrier looks dull and dry and may even be inflamed and red.
 So does that mean sunscreen helps with acne?
-Well, because skin damage and sun damage causes premature aging, fine lines and wrinkles will appear due to the loss of collagen, volume, and elasticity.
+Well, because skin damage and sun damage cause premature aging, fine lines, and wrinkles will appear due to the loss of collagen, volume, and elasticity.
 The breakdown begins to allow irritants to be absorbed by the skin which could ultimately lead to skin cancers.
-And if you are susceptible to sensitive skin or genetic skin irritations like rosacea, eczema, or psoriasis, a weakened barrier will exacerbate the symptoms.
+If you are susceptible to sensitive skin or genetic skin irritations like rosacea, eczema, or psoriasis, a weakened barrier will exacerbate the symptoms.

 So how do we protect our skin barrier from becoming damaged from sun and UV exposure?